Kha serves across ages and phases of life

 Stroke, TBI, and Neurological event recovery

-The Challenge: A 51-year-old individual recovering from a stroke wants to return to work as a financial advisor but reports continued difficulty with writing tasks.
+The Challenge: A 51-year-old individual recovering from a stroke wants to return to work as a financial advisor, but reports continued difficulty with writing tasks.
 How much function has been lost?
 What's the baseline for measuring recovery?
-Subjective observation recognizes some impairment, but clinicians need quantified data to track progress and justify continued therapy.
+Subjective observation recognizes some impairment, but professionals need quantified data to track progress with continued therapy.

-What KHA Provides: Precise measurement of motor control that detects subtle deficits and documents recovery trajectory.
-Pressure regulation, movement smoothness, speed, spatial organization, and automoticity are all quantified and tracked over time.
+What KHA Provides: Precise measurement of motor performance that quantifies subtle changes and documents recovery trajectory.
+Pressure regulation, smoothness of movement, speed, spatial organization, and automaticity are all measured and tracked over time.

 Cognitive Decline, Movement Disorders, and Aging